We'll help you grow.

-For More Ideas about Winter Sowing Seed Selection ~ Think about your garden and the gardens in your neighborhood, Do you find plants that have volunteered each spring and shown up as seedlings you didn't sow?
-These are very good choices for Winter Sowing.
-Let's say that your orange marigolds have returned in spring as volunteer seedlings; you can be pretty sure that gold, lemon or mahogany of African or French varieties can all reseed in your garden--when it comes down to it a marigold is a marigold is a marigold.
+Do you find plants that have volunteered each spring and shown up as seedlings that you did not sow?
+These are all good choices for Winter Sowing.
+Let's say that your orange marigolds have returned as volunteer seedlings.
+You can be pretty well assured that gold, lemon, mahogany, African or French varieties will all reseed.
+When it comes down to it, a marigold is a marigold, and is still a marigold.

-Visit local botanical gardens and ask the caretakers and gardeners which plants reseed there.
-Any plants they mention would be a good choice for Winter Sowing as your local botanical garden has a climate similar to your own garden.
+Go to a local Botanical Garden and ask the gardeners which plants reseed on their grounds.
+Any plants they mention would be good choices for Winter Sowing because the nearby botanical garden has a climate and natiural growing environment similar to your own garden.

-Take a walk at a Natyre Preserve near you and observe the wildflowers, the young sapling trees, bushes, vines, etc. All of these plants have germinated and thrive outdoors with only Mother Nature to assist them.
-Generally, these plants are good choices for Winter Sowing.
+Take a walk at a nearby Nature Preserve to observe the wildflowers, sapling trees, bushes, vines, etc. All of these plants germinate and thrive outdoors with only Mother Nature to assist them.
+All of these plants are excellent choices for Winter Sowing,

 This page last modified on Saturday, November 19, 2016